John La Gerche

-John La Gerche was a pioneering forester on the Victorian goldfields at Creswick, Australia in the late 1800s.
+John La Gerche was a pioneering forester on the Victorian goldfields at Creswick, Australia in the late 19th-century.

 Early life

 John La Gerche was born on 22 May 1845 on the island of Jersey as the only son of Jean La Gerche and Marguerite La Mottee.
 His surname is a remnant of the island's Norman heritage, and he would have spoken fluent French as well as English.
 The La Gerche family were not only prominent farmers on the island, but his father was the local constable and lieutenant of the local militia.

 John grew up on a 14-acre farm which had been owned by the family since 1670.
 Between 1857 and 1862 he attended Victoria College for boys and excelled at his studies, winning prizes for proficiency in languages, (English, French and German), as well as mathematics.

 He emigrated to Victoria on the Agra from London as an “unassisted cabin passenger”, and arrived in Hobsons Bay near Melbourne on 30 March 1865.
 He listed his occupation on the manifest as "gentleman", and it is likely he had come to take up land as a new settler rather than as a gold miner.

 Elizabeth Nora Bendixon, also of Jersey, immigrated to Australia with her widowed mother and four sisters in 1859, and she worked as a housemaid to a wealthy family at Gisborne.
 It is uncertain where they met, but John La Gerche and Elizabeth married at Geelong on 17 July 1871.